 - Currently includes 1,835 ADAS ‘Quick Reference’ templates, covering 6,228 vehicle types for model years 2015-2022

 - Provides the location of the component that may have been damaged in a collision

 - Identifies component removal/replacement that could result in extra labor for calibration or sublet costs based on procedure complexity

 - Includes a listing of required tools and proper procedures for servicing ADAS components

 Knowing what calibrations may be required is critical to vehicle safety.
 Calibrations may include static procedures in the shop or dynamic procedures on the road.
 These procedures can take an hour or more.

 When servicing ADAS systems, you need to take a holistic approach.
 EVERYTHING on the car affects ADAS systems.
 For example, camera-based systems such as Honda LaneWatch™ or Toyota’s Bird’s Eye View™ technology will require calibration due to tire replacement, suspension work, engine modifications, or steering system repairs.
 This is in addition to calibration required by collision repair, outside rear-view mirror replacement, or even a simple wheel alignment.

 Windshield replacement or removal/reinstallation typically requires calibration if any ADAS system “looks” through the glass.
-This includes, but is not limited to, Subaru EyeSight®, LKAS, LDW, Rain Sensors, FCW, or autonomous driving systems (self-driving vehicles).
+This includes, but is not limited to, Subaru EyeSight®, LKAS, LDW, Rain Sensors, FCW, or autonomous-driving systems (self-driving vehicles).
 NOTE: you may need to install OEM glass on some vehicles.
-Failure to do so will result in ADAS systems not working properly or inability to calibrate.
+Failure to do so will result in the ADAS systems not working properly or inability to calibrate.